 Sex, Dating & Technology: Social Media Standards and Those Fucking Dick Pics!

 Social Media has changed the face of how we communicate.
 This is especially true when it comes to how men and women interact with one another.
-While technology has it's benefits, it's also given people the green light to behave in a way that is unacceptable.
+While technology has it's benefits, it's also given people the green light to engage in unacceptable behavior.

 I had a very scary situation happen to me not too long ago with a guy who I met on a dating app who completely terrorized me for an entire week.
-It turned our entire lives upside down.
-You can read about that here.
+It turned my entire life upside down.

 I am angry and frustrated with many of the men on social media who think it's perfectly acceptable to harass women.
 A woman can't reveal her naked breasts on Facebook but a man can take a photo of his naked penis and send it to a woman?

 Think about it for a moment.
 What's the difference between exposing yourself in public and exposing yourself via a text message?
 Anonymity allows really fucked up behavior that is not OK and is likely to go unpunished.

 The first time I received a dick pic I was shocked.
 My first thought was why does this guy think it's OK to send me something so crude and downright offensive.
 No, more like aggressive!

 What the fuck goes through their heads for them to think, "I'm going to take a photo of my penis and send it to a woman and she's going to love it."
 WTF!!!

 I for one don't enjoy seeing random men's penis' and that shit you can never unsee.
 It's burned into your memory forever.
 I receive up to 3 a day via Snapchat and it's come to the point that if I don't know the person who's sending me a Snap then I don't even bother opening it.
 I rarely accept friend requests because of this and it's a shame because as a blogger I'm trying to grow my following.
 But these fuckers are making it impossible.